 This is the summation of the matter.
 The Lord Himself has commissioned the church to take the Good News of the Kingdom to all the peoples of the earth.
 There are thousands of people groups who have not yet been reached with the gospel.
 To accomplish Christ’s mandate, we must be active in going to these people with the Savior’s message.
 However, the work of missionaries cannot be effective unless it is grounded in prayer and energized by prayer.
 Prayer is the key element required for the successful evangelization of the world’s peoples.

-For more information on the ‘Til All Hear prayer movement, or to download the Prayer Guide for the Unreached, please go to advancingnativemissions.com/pray.
+For more information to help you pray, or to download the Prayer Guide for the Unreached, please visit the prayer page of our website.

 “God has willed that his miraculous work of harvesting be preceded by prayer.
 He loves to bless the world.
 But even more, he loves to bless the world in answer to prayer.” – John Piper